scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 15
 - **Duration:** 10 minutes

 Create a 6x6 tile field centered on a point in range within range that you can see.
 All movement inside the slowfield is sluggish, as if it was moving through water.
-When a creature attempts to move or sprint inside the slowfield they make a Strength save against your spellcasting roll.
+When a creature enters the field for the first time or ends their turn their they make a Strength save against your spellcasting roll.
 On failure they gain Slow 2 until the end of their turn, adding a level of Slow for each critical rolled.
 This slow cannot be removed while inside the slowfield.

 When a creature makes an attack with a projectile at a creature inside the field the attack roll is first contested by your spellcasting roll.
 On failure the projectile falls harmlessly to the ground.